Spain Top Carnivals 2021

 Discover more: http://www.visitsitges.com/en/carnaval-sitges-2019

 Solsona is famous for its tradition of giants and giant making, so if you decide to come for the Solsona Carnival, you’ll be seeing lots of mad giants.
 This carnival is another one that has been declared to be of National Tourist Interest.
 The Solsona Carnival is original and distinctive.
 So much so that the giants have been featured in a documentary made for National Geographic.
 Below is translated from this page: https://carnavalsolsona.com/els-bojos-al-grand-tour-de-national-geographic/

-On Shrove Tuesday the loud trumpet music and entrance of the Carnival King herald the beginning of the Carnival.
+On Shrove Tuesday the loud trumpet music and the entrance of the Carnival King herald the beginning of the Carnival.
 Over forty events are organised during the carnival, which include a contest called Miss Forastera de Fora – which means Miss Outsider from Abroad, which pokes fun at beauty pageants.
-There's also a costume competition for children and a fake donkey is hung from the town's bell tower.
+There’s also a costume competition for children and a fake donkey is hung from the town’s bell tower.
 The stars are undoubtedly the giants, the donkey and of course the Carnival King.

 Discover more: http://www.carnavalsolsona.com/